 - Perform the following procedure only on a level surface.
 To avoid injury or property damage, ensure that the path of the vehicle is clear before pushing vehicle. - 1.
 Turn the key switch to the OFF position and place the Forward/Reverse switch in the NEUTRAL position. - 2.
-Connect the IQDM to the vehicle. - 3.
-Access the Test menu and select SPEED PULSES by using the SCROLL DISPLAY buttons.
+Connect the IQDM to the vehicle as described in the IQDM Owner's Manual. - Access the Test menu and select SPEED PULSES by using the SCROLL DISPLAY buttons.
 The IQDM should indicate OFF when the vehicle is at rest. - 4.
 While monitoring the IQDM display screen, slowly push the vehicle a short distance (about 3 feet (1 meter)).
 The IQDM should indicate ON for speed sensor pulses while the wheels are in motion. - 5.
 If the IQDM does not indicate ON while the wheels are in motion, proceed to the following procedure, Motor Speed Sensor Test without the IQDM Handset.